FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Class-Notes.md

 Take questions and show solutions as is helpful for providing answers.

 - 05-Vue3-Application - Methods and Conditional Rendering
+  - Solution is in the `06-Vue4-Application-Starter` branch
     - added `resetForm` method.
     - no crop or unit selected by default.
-    - set `crop` and `unit` to `''`
+      - `crop = '',`
+      - `unit = '',`
     - hide form when no crop is selected.
       - `v-if="crop != ''"`
 - 06-Vue4-Tutorials - Attribute Binding and Computed Properties
-  - `v-bind` to disable "Save" button.
+  - Solution is in the `06-Vue4-Tutorials-Solution` branch
+  - Disable "Save" button if item is too short.
     - `v-bind:disabled="newItem.length < 5"`
+  - Display the items with newest items at the top.
-  - `reversedItems` computed property
-    - Returns a reversed copy of the `items` array:
+    - `reversedItems` computed property returns a reversed copy of the `items` array:
       ```
       reversedItems() {
         return [...this.items].reverse();
       }
       ```
+      - Let's pick apart how this works a little:
         - The _array spread_ operator.
           - Used here as a shortcut for making a copy of an array.
             - `[...[1,2,3]]` -> `[1,2,3]`
           - More generally the spread operator breaks and array apart (i.e. spreads it) and replaces it with its individual elements.
             - `['a',...['p','q'],'z']` -> ['a','p','q','z']
         - Reversing the array.
           - `.reverse()`
-          - Like Java/Python and many other languages there are lots of them.
+            - Like Java/Python and many other languages there are lots of methods that operate on arrays.
               - If you think what you need to do is something common that many other people will want to do, look it up in the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) or ask your favorite AI:
                 - Reversing
                 - Extracting a sub-array
                 - Removing elements
                 - Sorting
                 - ...
     - Uses `reversedItems` to render the list instead of `items`
       - `v-for="item in reversedItems"`
         - Changed from `v-for="item in items"`